anindita/dances/README.md

-# DANCES
-DANCES: Detecting and ANalysing Fast-moving Contorted Poses in Elite Sports
+# DANCES: Detecting and ANalysing Fast-moving Contorted Poses in Elite Sports